cculianu/secp256k1/README.md

 [Bitcoin-ABC commit 57334abef9fb6564b21a00be60cf844e81018f7c](https://github.com/Bitcoin-ABC/bitcoin-abc)

-It is recommended you go there for issues/PRs/feedback, etc.
+It is recommended you go to the above link for specific issues/PRs/feedback, related to libsecp256k1.

-The purpose of this fork is to provide a stand-alone repository of just libsecp256k1 for Electron Cash to pull in and build from.
+The purpose of this fork is to provide a stand-alone repository of just libsecp256k1 (based off the Bitcoin ABC "Schnorr module enabled" fork of the secp256k1 codebase) for Electron Cash to pull in and build from.
+As such, this repository mostly lives as a submodule of the [Electron Cash sources](https://github.com/Electron-Cash/Electron-Cash), and is accessed using Electron Cash's ``contrib/make_secp`` script.

 ---